 This is a super simple and adaptable recipe for overnight chia seed pudding (vegan and gluten free).
-It’s a two ingredient recipe for that you can make in under 10 seconds.
+It's a two ingredient recipe for that you can make in under 10 seconds.
 Simply mix it before bed, pop it in the fridge, and enjoy your tasty breakfast the next morning!
-Plus, you can make this chai seed pudding with any type of milk – regular, almond, soy, coconut, hemp, hazelnut…the milk world is your oyster!
+Plus, learn how to make chia pudding with any type of milk - regular, almond, soy, coconut, hemp, hazelnut...the milk world is your oyster!

-If you’re anything like me, there will be times when you’re too tired to think about breakfast the night before or first thing in the morning.
-One of the lazier breakfasts recipes I’ll make for us is a chia seed pudding.
+If you're anything like me, there will be times when you're too tired to think about breakfast the night before or first thing in the morning.
+Meal prepping is so important on these occasions.
+One of the lazier breakfasts recipes I'll make for us is a chia seed pudding.

 Voila!
-By the time morning arrives, a magical chia seed breakfast pudding is ready to be served.
+By the time morning arrives, a magical chia seed breakfast pudding is ready to eat.
 We just need to add our favorite toppings.